-When you're looking to scale localization, it's not about translating one or two pages of content, it's about translating the equivalent of millions.
+When you’re looking to scale localization, it’s not about translating 1 or 2 pages of content, it’s about translating the equivalent of millions.
 At this scale, you need to support your endeavors with the best localization technology: a centralized localization technology platform.

-Usually, this platform takes the form of a translation management system (TMS).
-Think of it as your localization headquarters, which centralize all your workflows and translation jobs into a single platform.
+Think of it as your localization headquarters, which centralizes all your workflows and translation jobs into a single platform.

-A TMS can track the status and progress of translations.
-You can create projects and organize translation tasks.
-And it can automate work processes like project creation, task assignment, email notifications, and more.
+With cloud-based localization software, you can track the status and progress of translations.
+You can also create projects and organize translation tasks, and it can automate work processes like project creation, task assignment, email notifications, and more.

-Here's the thing, though: Separating the wheat from the chaff in TMSs can quickly become a complex task.
-So here are three dimensions to consider when choosing the right TMS for your business:
+Nevertheless, separating the wheat from the chaff in localization technology solutions can quickly become a complex task.
+So here are 3 key dimensions to consider when choosing the right technology provider for your business: